sschwarzer/ftputil/website/documentation.md

     work, *all* of the following conditions must be true:

     -   The connection between server and client is established.
-    -   The client has write access to the directory that is current when `synchronize_times` is called.
+    -   The client has write access to the directory that is the current directory when `synchronize_times` is called.

     If you can't fulfill these conditions, you can nevertheless set the time shift value explicitly with [set_time_shift](#set_time_shift).